-At a call on a procedure that has k formals, the last k extended a-locs represent the actual parameters.
-Fig. 6 shows the extended a-locs for procedure main and the formal parameters for procedure initArray for the program in Example 3.
+At a call on a procedure that has k formals, the last k extended variables represent the actual parameters.
+Fig. 5(c) shows the extended variables for procedure main and the formal parameters for procedure initArray for the program in Example 3.

 Handling of calls and returns The interprocedural algorithm is similar to the intraprocedural algorithm, but analyzes the supergraph of the executable.
 In the supergraph, each call site has two nodes: a call node and an end-call node.
 The only successor of the call node is the entry node of the called procedure and the only predecessor of the end-call node is the exit node of the procedure called by the corresponding call node.
+Nodes and edges for all other instructions are similar to the intraprocedural CFG.
 The call→entry and the exit→end-call edges will be refereed to as linkage edges.
-Nodes, edges and edge-transformers for all other instructions are similar to the intraprocedural CFG.